anthropovixen/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 * frequencyBodyGyroscopeJerkMagnitudeStandardDeviation
 * frequencyBodyGyroscopeJerkMagnitudeMeanFreq

-#Transformations
+# Transformations

-To go from Raw Data found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to Tidy Data, the following transformations were made:
+To go from the Raw Data found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to the Tidy Data set, the following transformations were made:
 1. Merged the training and the test sets to create one data set.
 2. Extracted measurements with mean or standard deviation on their names and discarded the others.
 3. Used descriptive names for the activity identifiers, replacing the original values (integers from 1 to 6) with them.